Remote Work – How Can You Benefit From It?

 1. Communication is the key

-Technology is fast evolving, and there are plenty of software available that ensures efficient communication.
-You’ll have to decide which technologies work best in which situations, and get comfortable using them.
+Technology is fast evolving, and there is plenty of software available that ensures effective communication.
+You’ll have to decide which technologies work best in which situations and get comfortable using them.
 Depending on the type of your business, here are some tools that are recommended for remote work:

-- Project management software – for example, Scoro, Mavenlink, Workflowmax.
+- Project management software – for example, Scoro.
 See a list of 46 best project management software & tools.

 - Daily communication and meetings – Slack, Skype, etc

-- Video conferencing – GoToMeeting, Appear.in, Skype, Google Hangouts, etc
+- Video conferencing – GoToMeeting, Skype, Google Hangouts, etc

 If it is a fully remote team, there is a chance that team members may start to lose connection to the rest of the team and maybe even their purpose.
 Maintain and nurture the connection by encouraging all team members with a clear daily structure.
 An effective schedule should promote accountability, but also allow regular breaks.
 It is important to have regular interactions with your team members and to make sure you personally stay connected to your team.